arseneyr/wasm-media-encoders/README.md

 ### Webpack v5

-Using asset modules and [URL assets](https://webpack.js.org/guides/asset-modules/#url-assets) is very easy in webpack v5:
+Using asset modules and [URL assets](https://webpack.js.org/guides/asset-modules/#url-assets) is easy in webpack v5:

 ```js
 import { createEncoder } from "wasm-media-encoders";